Common Lisp the Language, 2nd Edition

 X3J13 voted in January 1989 (STREAM-ACCESS) to introduce subtypes of

-are disjoint
+file-stream, and two-way-stream are disjoint

-.
+subtypes of stream.
 Note particularly that a synonym stream

-is always and only of type synonym-stream
+is always and only of type synonym-stream, regardless of

 the type of the stream for which it is a synonym.